RingoDev/BeginnerBoost/notes/README.md

 Possible read: Linux from scratch.

-Trying to get a better navbar working on the webpage.
-Will take a look at bootstrap css files for navbars.
+Trying to get a better navbar working on the webpage.I will take a look at bootstrap css files for navbars.

+**Update:** I used a theme off [Bootswatch](https://bootswatch.com) and i believe it looks great.
+Over the course of this webpage I will probably rip the css apart and customize the site more and more.
+This is a great learning experience for my web-dev skills.

 ### Day 9